autowarefoundation/autoware/planning/behavior_velocity_crosswalk_module/README.md

 ### Smooth Yield Decision

-When the object is stopped around the crosswalk but has no intention to walk, the ego will yield the object forever.
+If the object is stopped near the crosswalk but has no intention of walking, a situation can arise in which the ego continues to yield the right-of-way to the object.
-To prevent this dead lock behavior, the ego will cancel the yield depending on the situation.
+To prevent such a deadlock situation, the ego will cancel yielding depending on the situation.

-#### When there is no traffic light
+#### Cases without traffic lights

-For the object stopped around the crosswalk but has no intention to walk (\*1), when the ego keeps stopping to yield for a certain time (\*2), the ego cancels the yield and start driving.
+For the object stopped around the crosswalk but has no intention to walk (\*1), after the ego has keep stopping to yield for a specific time (\*2), the ego cancels the yield and starts driving.

 \*1:
 The time is calculated by the interpolation of distance between the object and crosswalk with `distance_map_for_no_intention_to_walk` and `timeout_map_for_no_intention_to_walk`.

-In the `pass_judge` namespace,
+In the `pass_judge` namespace, the following parameters are defined.

 | Parameter                               |       | Type   | Description                                                                       |
 | --------------------------------------- | ----- | ------ | --------------------------------------------------------------------------------- |